- 2 Bedrooms

 About the Area

-Myrtle Beach is home to this villa.
-The area's natural beauty can be seen at Myrtle Beach Beaches and Myrtle Beach State Park, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
+Located in Myrtle Beach, this villa is on the beach.
+The area's natural beauty can be seen at Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
 Looking to enjoy an event or a game while in town?
 See what's happening at Myrtle Beach Sports Center or TicketReturn.com Field at Pelicans Ballpark.

 Special Instructions